Siro López: Presenter of "La Goleada" on 13tv

 He presented between October 6, 2014 and February 9, 2015, together with Danae Boronat, the midnight sports talk show "La goleada" on channel 13tv, competing in midnight sports on DTT from Sunday to Thursday, with his former colleagues from El chiringuito de Jugones, led by Pedrerol.
 13tv cancelled the program in the middle of the season, due to the low ratings it had been registering.

 Colgados del Aro

-He currently collaborates, along with Juanma Iturriaga, Antoni Daimiel, and Pablo Lolaso, in the Youtube/Twitch program Colgados del Aro by Endesa.
-A program of humor, information, and variety infused with the Endesa League, Euroleague, and other events in the world of basketball.
+He collaborated, along with Juanma Iturriaga, Antoni Daimiel, and Pablo Lolaso, in the YouTube/Twitch program Colgados del Aro by Endesa.
+A program of humor, information, and variety infused with the Endesa League, EuroLeague, and other events in the world of basketball.
 Numerous personalities, such as Pau and Marc Gasol, Andreu Buenafuente, Ibai, José Manuel Calderón, among others, have participated in the program.

 Twitch

 After befriending Ibai thanks to Colgados del Aro, Siro and Pablo Lolaso decided to create their own Twitch channels.
 In a live program of Colgados del Aro, Siro created himself a Twitch channel and, seeing the great support and encouraged by his son, he was encouraged to broadcast.
 In barely a year of trajectory, it has become one of the sports journalism referents on this platform.
 His relevance has permeated his field, and it is common to see him collaborating with other streamers such as Ibai Llanos.
 He has participated in programs such as Out of the Box, by Outconsumer for Esportmaniacos; he has worked on the Especial Por la Palma with Ibai, in the special of the 2021 transfer market closing, in El Padel de las Estrellas, in the broadcasting of the Ballon d'Or gala; among others.

 In 2022, he presented an Esland Award for best esports reporter.

 He directs an interview program, Gracias por Venir, in which he chats with all kinds of personalities, for example: José María García, Ibai, Antoni Daimiel, Luzu, Lendoiro; among others.